 Migraine and headache apps

-• There are a variety of apps for migraines and headache.
+• There are a variety of apps available if you have migraines or other headaches.

 • They can help you learn about your condition and monitor and keep track of your symptoms.